You are here

 • For qualifying university or college courses (both graduate and undergraduate) which the professional successfully completes for credit, each semester hour credit shall equal 15 hours of continuing professional education and each quarter hour credit shall equal ten hours of continuing professional education.

-• Professionals who arrive late, leave before a program is completed or otherwise miss part of a program are expected to claim credit only for the actual time they attend the program.
+• Professionals who arrive late, leave before a program is completed, or otherwise miss part of a program are expected to claim credit only for the actual time they attend the program.

 • The credit hours for formal correspondence or other individual study programs recommended by the program sponsor will be granted provided the sponsor has:

-• Pretested the program to determine average completion time
+• Pretested the program to determine average completion time.

-• Recommended the credit be equal to one-half the average completion time
+• Recommended the credit be equal to one-half the average completion time.

 2. Applicants claiming credit for completing formal correspondence or formal individual study courses are required to obtain evidence of satisfactory completion of the course from the program sponsor.
 Credit is allowed in the year in which the program is completed as established by the evidence of completion provided by the program sponsor.

 3. Instructors or discussion leaders may receive CPE credit for their preparation and presentation time if the programs increase their professional competence and qualify for CPE credit for participants.
 The first time they present a program, they may receive credit for actual preparation hours up to two times the number of presentation hours.
 For example, if a program is presented for eight hours, the instructors could receive up to twenty-four hours of credit (sixteen hours for preparation and eight hours for presentation).
 For repeat presentations, instructors should receive no credit unless they can demonstrate the program content involved was substantially changed and such change required significant additional study or research.
-In addition, the maximum credit for preparation and presentation cannot exceed 72 CPE credit hours in a three year reporting period.
+In addition, the maximum credit for preparation and presentation cannot exceed 60 CPE credit hours in a three year reporting period.

-Board rules on CPE Reporting
+Board Rules on CPE Reporting

 Group Programs

 2. An original sponsor signed statement or summary of the CPE classes claimed.
-The statement or summary must state the sponsor name, title of the program, date(s) attended, number of CPE credit hours earned, and attendee's name.
+The statement or summary must state the sponsor's name, title of the program, date(s) attended, number of CPE credit hours earned, and attendee's name.

 Self-Study Programs